 }

-Note that we don’t need a mod declaration in this file; that’s because we already declared the client module with mod in src/lib.rs.
+Note that we don’t need a mod declaration in this file because we already declared the client module with mod in src/lib.rs.
 This file just provides the contents of the client module.
 If we put a mod client here, we’d be giving the client module its own submodule named client!

 Rust only knows to look in src/lib.rs by default.
 If we want to add more files to our project, we need to tell Rust in src/lib.rs to look in other files; this is why mod client needs to be defined in src/lib.rs and can’t be defined in src/client.rs.

-Now, everything should compile successfully, though you’ll get a few warnings.
-Remember to use cargo build instead of cargo run since we have a library crate rather than a binary crate:
+Now the project should compile successfully, although you’ll get a few warnings.
+Remember to use cargo build instead of cargo run because we have a library crate rather than a binary crate:

 $ cargo build